Vekkesind · Astrology

 The intersection of the two angle axes divides the chart into four quadrants.
 Each quadrant is then subdivided into three houses, producing the twelve-house system used in most Western astrology.
 The quadrants provide a quick visual impression of where the chart’s energy is concentrated before you read individual planet placements.

 If most planets cluster in the lower half of the chart, the person tends toward a more private or inwardly focused life.
-If the weight falls on the right side near the Descendant, the person may be strongly oriented toward others.
-If the left side near the Ascendant dominates, there is a stronger self-directed orientation.
+Weight on the right side, near the Descendant, suggests a stronger pull toward others.
+The left side, near the Ascendant, tilts toward self-direction.

 3. The Sun